rackerlabs/technical-blog/content/blog/2021/2021-02-22-configuring-a-per-site-waf-policy-with-ip-address-restriction-rules-part-two/index.md

 In [Part one](https://docs.rackspace.com/blog/configuring-a-per-site-waf-policy-with-ip-address-restriction-rules-part-one/)
 of this three-part series, I introduced the concept of per-site web application firewalls (WAFs) with IP address rule restrictions and set the stage for this demonstration.
+Part one also lays out the assumptions for the implementation walkthrough.
 In this post, I present the Application Gateway configuration.

 <!--more-->